 However, I soon started to have doubts.
 I read the sci-fi classic Red Mars, in which American and Russian scientists compete to win places on the pioneering Earth-Mars space landing.
 The scientists are required to pass an MBTI-like selection test to join the expedition.
 Later, most of the scientists that passed the test admit that they supplied exactly the answers the administrators were looking for.
-A Soviet socialist crackpot declares he only qualified because he responded oppositely to the facts every time.

 At first, I was even more interested in the MBTI after reading Red Mars.
 How much insight did the psychometric questionnaire really have?
 I decided to re-take it.
 I had just helped two old ladies cross the road, an episode which was still lurking at the back of my mind.
 And when the results came through, I had scored the ‘Feeling’ preference.
-I spent the rest of the month trying on this latest character type, re-evaluating my actions from a fresh angle.

 Unfortunately, the ease-of-use of the MBTI and related fad questionnaires has sparked their enthusiastic adoption by HR departments.
 These days, persons seeking internships at well-known institutions might be confronted with nonsense like this: